brendan-ch/advent-of-code-2023/README.md

 ## Progress Tracker

-This table tracks progress on released Advent of Code puzzles for 2023.
+This table tracks progress on solutions for released Advent of Code puzzles for 2023.

 | Day and part # | Progress | Notes |
 | -------------- | -------- | ----- |